User Guide

 Keyboard Shortcuts

-Here is the table that lists the the defined shortcuts.
-You can change these shortcuts and define new ones using the standard Eclipse Keys preference page.
+Here is a list of available shortcuts.
+You can change these shortcuts and define new ones using the Window > Preferences > General > Keys preferences page.
 Open this page and then type WireframeSketcher in the filter field to list all the available actions.
 Mac OS X users, please also read the Keyboard Shortcuts on Mac OS X section.

 Editing